We're still developing the platform. Your feedback will help us improve.

 - During this waiting period, they may have limited access to services, and the extent of coverage can vary between insurance providers.

-- It is necessary to clarify in advance how many days you can submit the specified documents since there are set deadlines.
+It is necessary to check in advance how many days you have to submit these documents, as there are established deadlines for reimbursement.

 Electronic Prescription